raikilon/r-cnn-template-matching/README.md

 ### Get training data

-To get the training data please execute the `mask_creator.py` script but first create an empty folder called `dataset` and put the templates under `images/templates`and backgrounds under ìmages/templates`.
+To get the training data please execute the `mask_creator.py` script but first create an empty folder called `dataset` and put the templates under `images/templates` and the backgrounds under `images/templates`.

 ### Train model

 To train the model execute the file `model.py`.

 ### Test model
 To test the model execute the `eval_model.py` file.
-This script will take the first element inside `dataset/images` and it will output the annotated image in the main directory.
+This script will take the first element inside `dataset/images` and it will output the annotated image in the root directory.

 ## Results